EXP-code/EXP-container/README.md

-# EXP-apptainer
+# EXP-container

-Recipes for creating Apptainer/Singularity containers for EXP.
+Recipes for creating Apptainer/Singularity and Docker containers for EXP.
 We provide examples for two strategies:
 1. *Native* - EXP is built from source on the host and installed in the container
 2. *HPCCM* - EXP is built inside of the containr using NVidia HPC